 - Broadside Press published her book ‘Riot’ in 1969.

 - She attended a predominantly white high school in Chicago, Hyde Park High School.
-Still, she transferred to an all-black school and an integrated school, Wendell Phillips High School, in the Chicago Broonzville neighborhood.
+Still, she transferred to an all-black and integrated school, Wendell Phillips High School, in the Chicago Bronzeville neighborhood.
 Later finished school at Englewood High School.

 - She graduated from a two-year program at Wilson Junior College in 1936, now known as Kennedy-King College.
 Brooks did not pursue a four-year college degree because she did feel it was necessary as a writer.